StepanTsymbal/HelloBack/README.md

 # HelloBack

 RESTful App was created on Spring Boot.

+Returns Contacts which match the pattern.

 PostgreSQL is used.

 Parametres for launching:

     Server port: 8181
     DB name: 'ContactsDB' (it must be created)